mattcroat/joy-of-code/posts/simple-css-debug-trick/simple-css-debug-trick.md

 ## Inspection Fatigue

-Modern browser developer tools are extremely sophisticated and something we can't do without when working on a website from being able to check for **accessibility**, inspecting **CSS Flexbox** and **CSS Grid**, or doing **real-time changes** inside the browser.
+Despite sophisticated developer tools debugging CSS feels painful and taxing on your mental health.

-When you're inspecting a problem, or element you're having trouble with the first thing you do is use the **inspect tool** but you can't figure out what are the styles causing it.
+The **inspect tool** is great but sometimes it's even hard finding the element causing the problem.

-The cause of the problem might not be obvious, so you get into this infinite hovering over elements and losing context of where you are creating more frustration because you're not even sure where to look.
+You get into this infinite "hovering" state looking for the troublemaker and losing focus of what you were even looking for.

 ## Using Outline

-It's incredibly helpful to be able to analyze the state and layout of the page when you're looking at it and requires a line of **CSS**.
+It would be helpful if you could look at the layout of the page to understand what's going on.

 {% img src="css-debug.webp" alt="Debugging CSS" %}